Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 The ODBC-ODBC Bridge consists of a client ODBC driver (which you install on the machine where PHP is running) and a server (which you install on a Windows machine where the Microsoft SQL Server ODBC driver is installed).

-Refer to the following example to see what you need to install on your client and server machines:
+Refer to the following example to find out what you need to install on your client and server machines:

-An ODBC data source is a named resource that the application passes to the ODBC driver manager.
-The data source tells the driver manager which ODBC driver to load and which connection attributes to use.
+An ODBC data source is a named resource that the application passes to the ODBC Driver Manager.
+The ODBC data source tells the Driver Manager which ODBC driver to load and which connection attributes to use.

 [mydatasource]